Looking for some outdoor adventures this winter? Find out the best places for winter hikes in the USA worth doing.

 2. Telluride, Colorado

-Telluride may be famed for its snow, but it remains mysteriously sunny for around 300 days of the year.
+Telluride may be famed for its winter snow, but it remains mysteriously sunny for around 300 days of the year.

 Plus, once you’re done hiking, you can soak in the beauty of Telluride’s downtown, hit the slopes on a ski adventure, or relax your muscles at the many hot springs that surround the area!